When it comes to safety, understanding how to effectively navigate what Mother Nature throws at you can go a long way.

 Slow Down: Slippery surfaces reduce traction, making it difficult to maintain control of your vehicle.
 Slow down to compensate.

 Curb Check: Park your vehicle against a curb on the street whenever possible.
+Park your vehicle so your tires are angled towards the curb.
+If your vehicle rolls or shifts out of gear, it will roll toward the curb instead of the street.
 By avoiding driveways, you also avoid reversing into traffic, which is especially important when surfaces are slick.

 Look Up: Check for ice and snow accumulation on buildings above you and take caution as thawing occurs.